 Breweriana Spotlight: Curved Corner Signs

-posted in: History, Spotlight | 0
+posted in: Blog, History, Spotlight | 0

 hamms st Paul beer curved corner sign tuchfarber company CincinnatiIn the bustling streets of 19th and early 20th century America, curved corner advertising signs stood as beacons of commerce, inviting passersby into the world of products and services.
 These iconic signs, crafted from various materials like metal, porcelain enamel, and reverse-painted glass, not only adorned urban landscapes but also played a pivotal role in shaping advertising aesthetics and consumer culture.
 Let’s delve into the rich history of these captivating signs, tracing their evolution from the 1800s to the 1930s.